Metriplectic bracket for guiding-center Vlasov-Maxwell-Landau theory: Introduction

 Here, the brackets \eqref{eq:bracket_Ham}-\eqref{eq:bracket_diss} are defined in terms of arbitrary functionals ${\cal F}[\vb{\psi}]$ and ${\cal G}[\vb{\psi}]$, and the integration domain is either physical space (for fluid models) and/or phase space (for kinetic models).
 In addition, summation over repeated indices is assumed, and the matrix elements $\wh{J}^{ij}[\vb{\psi}]$ and $\wh{Q}^{ij}[\vb{\psi}]$ typically involve partial derivatives of the functional derivatives $\delta(...)/\partial\psi^{i}$, which are defined through the Fr\'{e}chet derivative

 We note that the entropy functional ${\cal S}$ is a Casimir functional of the Hamiltonian bracket (i.e., $[{\cal S},\;{\cal G}] = 0$ for any arbitrary functional ${\cal G}$), while the Hamiltonian functional ${\cal H}$ is a dissipative invariant (i.e., $({\cal H},\;{\cal G}) = 0$ for any arbitrary functional ${\cal G}$).
-The combination of the dissipationless (Hamiltonian) structure $\{{\cal H}; [\,,\,]\}$ and the dissipative structure $\{{\cal S}; (\,,\,)\}$ forms what is referred to as the {\it metriplectic} structure for the field equations.\cite{Kaufman_1984,Morrison:1984ca,Morrison:1986vw}
+The entropy functional ${\cal S}$ and the dissipative bracket $(\;,\;)$ must also satisfy an H-Theorem\cite{Kaufman_Cohen_Brizard_2025}: $({\cal S},\,{\cal S}) \geq 0$, where $({\cal S},\,{\cal S}) = 0$ defines an equilibrium plasma state.
+The combination of the dissipationless (Hamiltonian) structure $\{{\cal H}; [\,,\,]\}$ and the dissipative structure $\{{\cal S}; (\,,\,)\}$ forms what is referred to as the {\it metriplectic} structure for the field equations\cite{Kaufman_1984,Morrison:1984ca,Morrison:1986vw}.
+This metriplectic structure can be implemented in advanced numerical algorithms \cite{Kraus_Hirvijoki_2017} that simultaneously evolve particle distributions and electromagnetic fields.